keverw/basictemplate/readme.md

 A main view and data.
 Optionally a subview. uses `{variable}` styles.

 ## Setup ##
-To set up diskspace.js on your Node.js server use npm.
+To set up Basic Template on your Node.js server use npm.

     npm install basictemplate